d-protsenko/tutorials/quickstart/how_to_start.md

 "ItemsFeatureDistribution" folder contains another Maven module necessary to build zip archive for the Feature. `bin.xml` contains instructions to Maven plugins how to zip.

 Note that Project's `pom.xml` references Feature's `pom.xml` as a submodule.
-And Feature references Distribution.
+And also Feature references Distribution.

 ### Create the Actor